hci-a-if-its-2019/final-project-a/README.md

 ### Don't's
  - Put Images over links
  - (but if so, don't) Make the color not contrast
+ - Put signifier of a functionality that doesn't exist yet in the system